Mohamed-Mourad/MERN-todo/README.md

 This is a full-stack To-Do List application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) as per the interview task requirements.
 It includes user registration, login, profile management, and complete CRUD functionality for to-do items with filtering and searching.

-this line is new to test CI pipeline
+this line is new to test CI pipeline auto push to dev

 ## Features